On the chaotic character of the stochastic heat equation, before the onset of intermitttency: Some final remarks

 where $o_{_{\P}}(1)$ is a term that converges to zero in probability as $t\to\infty$. \end{proposition}

-Bertini and Giacomin \cite{BG} have studied the case that $\sigma(x)=cx$, and have shown that in that case, there exists a special choice of $u_0$ such that for all compactly supported probability densities $\psi\in C^\infty(\R)$,
+Bertini and Giacomin~\cite{BG} have studied the case that $\sigma(x)=cx$ and have shown that, in that case, there exists a special choice of $u_0$ such that for all compactly supported probability densities $\psi\in C^\infty(\R)$,

-Eq.\ \eqref{eq:BG} and more generally Proposition \ref{pr:BG} show that the typical behavior of the sample-function of the solution to \eqref{eq:main} is subexponential in time, as one might expect from the unforced linear heat equation.
-And yet, it frequently is the case that $u_t(x)$ grows in time exponentially rapidly in $L^k(\P)$ for $k\ge 2$ \cite{BC,CM,FK}.
-This phenomenon is further evidence of physical intermittency in the sort of systems that are modeled by \eqref{eq:main}.
+Equation (\ref{eqBG}) and more generally Proposition \ref{prBG} show that the typical behavior of the sample function of the solution to (\ref{eqmain}) is subexponential in time, as one might expect from the unforced linear heat equation.
+And yet, it frequently is the case that $u_t(x)$ grows in time exponentially rapidly in $L^k(\P)$ for $k\ge2$ \mbox{\cite{BC,CM,FK}}.
+This phenomenon is further evidence of physical intermittency in the sort of systems that are modeled by (\ref{eqmain}).

-Standard predictions suggest that the typical behavior of $u_t(x)$ [in this and related models] is that it decays exponentially rapidly with time. [\eqref{eq:BG} is proof of this fact in one special case.]
+Standard predictions suggest that the typical behavior of $u_t(x)$ (in this and related models) is that it decays exponentially rapidly with time.\vadjust{\goodbreak} [Equation (\ref{eqBG}) is proof of this fact in one special case.]
 In other words, one might expect that typically $q>0$.
-We are not able to resolve this matter here, and therefore ask the following questions:\\
+We are not able to resolve this matter here, and therefore ask the following questions: \textit{Open problem} 1.
+Is $q> 0$ in Proposition~\ref{prBG}?
+Equivalently, is $\ell<0$ in~(\ref{ell})? \textit{Open problem} 2.
+Can the $o_{_{\P}}(1)$ in (\ref{preqBG}) be replaced by a term that converges almost surely to zero as $t\to \infty$? \end{appendix}